jiabinfan/my-daily-practice/README.md

 # Hello

-This is my new repositery
+This is my new reporsitory